-If you have a tooth that is damaged, decaying, or otherwise has problems, your dentist may recommend that you get a crown.
+If you have a tooth that is damaged, decaying, or otherwise has problems, your dentist may recommend that you get a dental crown fitted.
 Crowns are essentially caps that are fitted over an ailing tooth to correct its appearance and protect it from further deterioration.
 About 85 percent of patients opt for a crown to cover individual teeth instead of bridges.
 If your dentist plans on placing a dental crown over your tooth, you may be wondering how a dental crown is fitted.
 Here is a closer look at the process you may undergo when your dentist installs a new dental crown.

 A number of types of crowns exist, both in the materials the crowns are made of and how the dental crown itself is structured.
 Some of the material types crowns can be made out of include:

 Dental crowns can also be made from more than one material.
 For example, a composite crown could have a metal base.
 Dental crowns can be structured in various ways as well, such as a half or three-quarter crown.
-Before being fitted, the dentist will explain which types of crown will be the best fit for your specific situation.
+Before being fitted, the dentist will explain which types of the crown will be the best fit for your specific situation.
 Your insurance coverage or cost preference may also be factors to consider.

 The Tooth Will Be Prepared for the Dental Crown